lbugnion/ms-glossary/instructions/publisher-notes.md

 ### Title

-Azure Words of the Day: TOPIC
+Azure Words of the Day: TERM

 ### Description

 Hello and welcome to Microsoft Azure Words of the Day, the show that teaches you the Azure vocabulary!

-Today's words of the day are: TOPIC
+Today's words of the day are: TERM

 More information, links etc:
 LINK